 If the stories about the origins of the nunchucks are true, they made sense at one point.
 The purpose of most weapons in most martial arts is to make use of what was permitted or available.
 The Shaolin monastery developed a reputation for its spear techniques, but to a single monk travelling on the road, who will likely run into trouble if he is waltzing around with a spear, the staff is far more useful because it makes use of what is ostensibly a walking stick.
 Similarly the weapons of Okinawan kobudo all seem reasonably discreet.
 The tonfa, which is essentially a night stick, is reckoned to be the handle from a grindstone.
 The kama is simply a sickle used for farmwork.
 The kuwa is just a hoe, and the eku is just an oar.
 The bo and jo are just plain old sticks.
 Other traditional weapons from the 'weaponless kingdom' include unnecessarily sturdy and sharp hair pins.
 Much like carrying a baseball in your car to justify the baseball bat in the trunk, all of these things can be justified in their context.
 If you carry around a sickle or sword or nunchuck today you'll draw a lot of questions and look like a tit.

-Though this grip has often been criticised for the damage it can do to your hand if your connection is messy or your grip isn't sturdy.
+Though this grip has often been criticized for the damage it can do to your hand if your connection is messy or your grip isn't sturdy.

 Might be a door key, might be a car key.
 Better if it's a car key because it has a nice plastic pommel on it that you can clench in your fist, projecting the metal part from between your fingers like a low budget Wolverine cosplay.